MillaDom/MillaDom/README.md

 ***[2.
 Team project for the "Java for Testers" course](https://github.com/MillaDom/javaqa-team-diplom)***

-Within the scope of the team project, I:
+Within the scope of the team project:

 - Wrote 24 unit tests for the codebase of an application to track gaming activity.
 - Submitted 5 bug reports for identified defects and 1 improvement suggestion for enhancing the testability of the code.